 I’ve looked online to see if I can find a place to buy them in either the US or the UK and the best I can come up with are the seeds for the tree itself.
 If you would like to grow your own, the seeds are available from rareseeds.com in the US or from Victoriana Nursery Gardens in the UK.
+(Update: it is now legal to import tree tomato fruit to the US – ask at a store near you!)

 An online hunt will also show that people are searching for the fruit – an enterprising farmer might find an unexpected market waiting for this delicious fruit.
 I do know that it is being grown in New Zealand and marketed as the Tamarillo – farmers didn’t want to confuse people and make them think it might be an actual tomato.